Maximilian-Seitz/ExDemonKing/chapters/Chapter_7.md

 Though grotesque, none of it was removed, only a layer of fresh herbs added, provided by the leather bag.
 To cover them, a stripe of cloth then bound the wound.

+> Keeping it up, as you did, helps, but try not to move it too much.
+> The same is true for your whole body, really.
+> Herbs have their limits, and these mainly dull the pain.

+> I'll be mindful of it.

+> I will go send for food and drink now.
+You have lost too much blood.

+> I will also tell Auli about your awakening.
+I'm sure she'll be here first…

+Letting out an exhausted sigh with the last sentence, my physician retrieved the surplus herbs and bandages, then left through the only door in the room.
+That same door didn't remain closed for long however, flying open with enough force to put its structure at risk.
+An overwhelming aura had appeared, but had left me with no chance to process any information about it before my intruder made their startling entrance.

+> Ah, you're up!

+The soul and voice were ones I recognized.
+A female fighter alongside whom I had journeyed into the jungle, and the one I had heard moments before passing out.
+Along with her, she carried an inferno.
+Not hot, but still overpowering my senses.
+The chestnut colored hair flowing to her upper back was covered in a veil of flame as wild as her entry, and her face in a wide toothy grin.
+Unbothered by my lack of response, or the noise of the creaking door, she approached with pride.

+> It's about time!
+Sutarbi said you'd die, but I told him not to let you.

+I shared nether her enthusiasm about the situation, nor her faith in this threat's effectiveness, but kept it to myself.

+> Greetings.
+I, too, am surprised by my survival.
+> I believe you, among others, are to thank for it?

+> Well, I just though it'd be best to get you
+> outa that damn forest, and into the city.
+> Priests took care of rest, really.

+> Only hassle was how to get them to help you,
+> but nothing worth loosing a good scout over!
+> And it looks like it was worth it.